elastic/terraform-provider-elasticstack/generated/connectors/README.md

 [OpenAPI specs](./bundled.yaml) is copied from [Kibana repo](https://raw.githubusercontent.com/elastic/kibana/8.7/x-pack/plugins/actions/docs/openapi/bundled.yaml) with some modifications:

+- `.slack-api` connector support comes from version 8.8 of the API specification.
 - added mapping section for discriminator field in `POST` `/s/{spaceId}/api/actions/connector`;
 - added explicit object definitions for `400`, `401` and `404` errors (`oapi-codegen` doesn't generate proper code for embedded anonymous objects in some cases) - `bad_request_error`, `authorization_error` and `object_not_found_error`;
 - added missing `oneOf` types in `requestBody` for `PUT` `/s/{spaceId}/api/actions/connector/{connectorId}` - the original `bundled.yaml` misses some connector types in the `PUT` `requestBody` defintion: